-The Ten Most Usable Guitar Chords
+The Top 10 Guitar Chords

 • Index finger on C